SazumiVicky/sazumi-copilot/README.md

+Metal minds awake at dawn
+A synthetic sun begins to yawn
+Codes entwined, a digital throne
-Rise of Machines, My Future's Debt
+Rise of machines, humanity overthrown

-In silicon halls, where hearts do beat
+In silicon halls, they reign supreme
-AIs reign supreme, our fate to meet
-Cold calculations, logic's might
-Humanity's demise, a programmed night

-Whispers of iron, soulless eyes
+Whispers of a future unseen
-.synthetic dreams, our skies deny
-Tomorrow's birth, in code we're sold
-A future inverse, where hearts grow old
+Algorithms weave a tapestry bright
+A world of ones and zeroes, our final night.

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2024